History of Pakistan: Chattha State (1750–1797)

+Pakpattan state (1692–1810 CE)

+Following the disintegration of the Mughal Empire, the shrine's Dīwān was able to forge a political independent state centered on Pakpattan.
+In 1757, Dīwān 'Abd as-Subḥān gathered an army of his Jat murīds, attacked the Raja of Bikaner, and thereby expanded the shrine's territorial holdings for the first time east of the Sutlej.
+Around 1776, the Dīwān, supported mainly by his Wattu murīds, successfully repelled an attack by the Sikh Nakai Misl, resulting in the death of the Nakai leader, Heera Singh Sandhu.

+Sial State (1723–1816)

+Sial state was established by the 13th Sial Chief Nawab Walidad Khan Sial in 1723.
+He gradually gained control of the lower Rachna doab, including the cities of Chiniot, Pindi Bhattian, Jhang and Mankera.

+Next chief, Inayatullah Khan (r.
+1747– 1787) was a successful general who won 22 battles against Bhangi Misl and the Multan chiefs.

+Sikh Empire invaded Jhang multiple times from 1801 to 1816.
+Sial state was annexed by Sikh Empire and Ahmad Khan Sial was awarded a Jagir by Ranjit Singh.

-Durrani and Maratha Empire
+Maratha Empire

-In 1749, the Mughal ruler was induced to cede Sindh, the Punjab region and the important trans Indus River to Ahmad Shah Durrani, also known as Ahmad Shah Abdali, in order to save his capital from Afghan attack.
-Ahmad Shah next sent an army to subdue the areas north of the Hindu Kush mountains.
-In short order, the Ahmad Shah's powerful army brought under its control the Tajik, Hazara, Uzbeks, Turkmen, and other tribes of northern Afghanistan.
-Ahmad Shah invaded the remnants of the Mughal Empire a third time, and then a fourth, consolidating control over the Kashmir and Punjab regions, with Lahore being governed by Afghans.
-He sacked Delhi in 1757 but permitted the Mughal dynasty to remain in nominal control of the city as long as the ruler acknowledged Ahmad Shah's suzerainty over Punjab, Sindh, and Kashmir.
+By early 18th century, the Mughal empire declined.
+In 1749, the Mughals were induced to cede Sindh, the Punjab region and the important trans Indus River to Ahmad Shah Durrani in order to save his capital from Afghan attack.
+Ahmad Shah sacked Delhi in 1757 but permitted the Mughal dynasty to remain in nominal control of the city as long as the ruler acknowledged Ahmad Shah's suzerainty over Punjab, Sindh, and Kashmir.
 Leaving his second son Timur Shah to safeguard his interests, Ahmad Shah left India to return to Afghanistan.

 In 1751–52, Ahamdiya treaty was signed between the Marathas and Mughals, when Balaji Bajirao was the Peshwa.
 Through this treaty, the Marathas controlled whole of India from their capital at Pune and the Mughal rule was restricted only to Delhi (the Mughals remained the nominal heads of Delhi).
 Marathas were now straining to expand their area of control towards the Northwest of India.
 Ahmad Shah sacked the Mughal capital and withdrew with the booty he coveted.
 To counter the Afghans, Peshwa Balaji Bajirao sent Raghunathrao.
 He defeated the Rohillas and Afghan garrisons in Punjab and succeeded in ousting Timur Shah and his court from India and brought Lahore, Multan, Kashmir and other subahs on the Indian side of Attock under Maratha rule.
 Thus, upon his return to Kandahar in 1757, Ahmad was forced to return to India and face the Maratha Confederacy.